Imani Jacqueline Brown: Forensic Architecture - Economic Inequality Fellow

 The Forensic Architecture studies and evaluates human rights issues around the world.
 As an Economic Inequality Fellow, some of her research examples of her research are police brutality, fossil fuel production, unfair corporation power.
 Through her research, Brown unveils the inequalities present throughout society.
 Her most recent work, Police Brutality at the Black Lives Matter Protests, explores the violence police have created at Black Lives Matter protests.
 She further pushes for the need for changes to make a difference in the inequalities present in society.

 Royal College of Art - Environmental Architecture Program

 Brown's department, Environmental Architecture at the Royal College of Art, centers much its focus on how environmental, life, and earth systems all connect with one another.
-Because of this, Brown continues her journey of understanding the continued benefit of corporations through the extracation of fossil fuels.
+Because of this, Brown continues her journey of understanding the continued benefit of corporations through the extrication of fossil fuels.
 As a visiting lecturer, Brown studies and discusses how extractivism displays the truth of American society.
 This "truth" is the continued capitalistic gain that is created through extracting natural resources.
 She notes her studies are through her "public action research."